TrellixVulnTeam/swahilipython_SCMU/Doc/faq/windows.rst

    object that supports read and write, so all you need is a Python object (defined in your extension module) that contains read() and write() methods.

-How do I keep editors from inserting tabs into my Python source?
+How do I keep editors kutoka inserting tabs into my Python source?
 ----------------------------------------------------------------

 The FAQ does not recommend using tabs, and the Python style guide, :pep:`8`,